Vaginal Delivery

 How do I prepare for vaginal delivery?

 - You may need tests to check for certain infections that can be passed to your baby.
-You may be given antibiotics to fight a bacterial infection you have or prevent an infection during delivery.
+You may be given antibiotics to treat a bacterial infection you have or prevent an infection during delivery.

 What will happen during vaginal delivery?

-- At least 1 minute after your baby is born, your healthcare provider will put clamps on the umbilical cord.
+- At least 1 minute after your baby is born, your provider will put clamps on the umbilical cord.
 The cord will then be cut.
 Your uterus will continue to contract after delivery to push out the placenta.
 You may be given medicine to prevent heavy bleeding when the placenta is pushed out.
-Your healthcare provider may close your episiotomy incision or any tears with stitches.
+Your provider may close your episiotomy incision or any tears with stitches.

 What will happen after vaginal delivery?

 - Healthcare providers will examine you.
 Your blood pressure will be checked right after you give birth.
+Your temperature and heart rate will be checked regularly.
 Providers will check for vaginal bleeding, and check that your uterus is contracting.
-Your temperature and heart rate will be checked regularly.

 - A healthcare provider may massage your abdomen several times to make your uterus firm.
 This can be uncomfortable.
 You may have abdominal pains for up to 3 days after you give birth because your uterus is still contracting.
 The contractions help release blood from inside your uterus so it shrinks back to its normal size.
 These contractions may hurt more while you breastfeed your baby.

 - You may be able to go home within 24 to 48 hours after delivery.
-If you need support at home, ask your healthcare provider about home visits by another healthcare provider.
+If you need support at home, ask your provider about home visits by another healthcare provider.
 This healthcare provider can help you learn about breastfeeding, bottle feeding, baby care, and perineum care.

 Care Agreement

 You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
-Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.© Copyright Merative 2023 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.© Copyright Merative 2024 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.

 Further information